-'''

-FCXxxx338A USER xxxxxxxxx in CPU loop during last 5 minutes FCXxxx338A USER xxxxxxxxx in I/O loop during last 5 minutes
+FCXxxx338A USER xxxxxxxx in CPU loop during last 5 minutes

+FCXxxx338A USER xxxxxxxx in I/O loop during last 5 minutes
-'''

 However, the looping machines will not be forced.
 See the preceding section "Setup for Threshold Monitoring" on page 126 for guidelines on how to route such messages to another user.